OneMoreSummer/academic-kickstart/content/post/what-does-rae-look-like-in-english-womens-cricket/index.md

 ![](rhf-trophy-women-s-regional-squads-half-year-birth-date-s.png)

-And just for fun, The Goldilocks Effect, where we compare the squad % of Q2 & Q3 players and current position in the RHF Trophy table.
+And just for fun, The Goldilocks Effect, where we compare the squad % of Q2 & Q3 players and current position in the RHF Trophy table (5/5/2024).
 Perhaps Q1s have too little development challenge & Q4s have too much?

 ![](rhf-trophy-women-s-regional-squads-december-may-birth-date-s-in-table-position-order-l-r-1st-8th-1-.png)